 Help Siblings Build a Buddy System

-A parent can initiate a simple discussion about Fragile X with a sibling and his/her best friend; this can be an ice breaker that gets communication flowing.
+A parent can initiate a simple discussion about Fragile X with a sibling and their best friend; this can be an ice breaker that gets communication flowing.
 Above all, siblings need to know that there is nothing shameful about having Fragile X in a family.
 In fact, they are often relieved and surprised to find out that their friends are very sympathetic and may be dealing with family worries of their own.

 Keep Things in Perspective

-Knowledge about Fragile X-associated Disorders has expanded greatly over the past ten years, and in the next decades, still more advances will be made.
+Knowledge about Fragile X-associated disorders has expanded greatly over the past 10 years, and in the next decades, still more advances will be made.
 The conversation with a 13-year-old girl today about future childbearing will likely include many different options by the time she’s actually ready to consider having children.
 Testing and treatments for Fragile X disorders will continue to evolve over time, and it’s important to emphasize this when talking about Fragile X and its future implications for siblings.